gaultier/blog/wait_process_timeout.md

 I love that `kqueue` works with every kind of Unix entity: file descriptor, pipes, PIDs, Vnodes, sockets, etc. Even signals!
 However, I am not sure that I love its statefulness.
 I find the `poll` API simpler, since it's stateless.
 But perhaps this behavior is necessary for some corner cases or for performance to avoid the linear scanning that `poll` entails?
 It's interesting to observe that Linux's `epoll` went the same route as `kqueue` with a similar API, however, `epoll` can only watch plain file descriptors.

-On Linux, we can make this code work by using `libkqueue` which acts as a emulation layer, using `epoll` or such under the hood.
+On Linux, we can make this code work by using `libkqueue` which acts as a emulation layer, using `epoll` or `poll` under the hood.

 ### A parenthensis: libkqueue